Diverticulitis: A diary of my first bout with diverticulitis (symptoms, testing, and treatment)

 Tuesday, April 8: allergic reaction to medicine

 Early in the day Tuesday I seemed much better, and thought that how surprising it was that I could rebound this fast.
 But starting Tuesday evening at 7pm -- one hour after I took the second dose of moxifloxacin -- my heart rate accelerated and I began to have burning and tingling in my feet.
-Until this point the moxifloxacin had been helping with stomach discomfort and pain, but at this point it didn’t seem to help any more.
+Until this point the moxifloxacin had been helping with the colon discomfort and pain, but at this point it also seemed to stop helping.

-I lived with all of the side-effects Tuesday night, and by 3am they had all subsided except for the burning and tingling in my feet (the peripheral neuropathy).
+I lived with all of the side-effects Tuesday night, and by 3am they had all subsided except for the burning and tingling in my feet (what I would learn is called peripheral neuropathy).
 Note that I don’t recommend living with these symptoms; I was just exhausted by this time, and didn’t have anyone to drive me to the hospital.

 Wednesday, April 9

 On Wednesday morning I returned to the ER with the peripheral neuropathy, hoping they had a different medicine I could take.
-The new ER doctor took me off of that and started me on amoxicillin, a much safer medicine which, in my opinion, they should have started me on to begin with.
+The new ER doctor took me off of that and started me on amoxicillin, a much safer medicine which, according to other doctors, they should have started me on to begin with.

 Wednesday through Friday